lenelise/django/mysecondproject/README.md

 - maybe create a permission so that staff users can see ALL expenses (if they have said permission)
 - make it so that admin users can edit ALL expenses regardless of owner
 - consider separating the different API endpoints into separate files, and collecting them all in API
+- pagination
+- download your expenses as csv
+    - filter on month/year/other

 ## Done:
 These are items moved from the to do list because they have been implemented and we believe they are working.